elementor/elementor-developers-docs/src/docs/plugin-header.md

 # Plugin Header

-The plugin's main PHP file should include header comment with basic information about the plugin.
+The plugin's main PHP file `plugin-name.php` should include header comment with basic information about the plugin.
 For the full list available header fields see [WordPress Header Requirements](https://developer.wordpress.org/plugins/plugin-basics/header-requirements/).

 ## Basic Plugin Header